guotechfin/KrunoKnego.github.io/_posts/2015-03-16-how-to-protect-your-dev-sites-from-crawlers.md

 First go to your <code>public_html</code> folder.
 Open your .htaccess file.
 If you don't have it then create one.
 If you're using shell you could accomplish that like this <code>touch .htaccess</code>.
-Now make sure you .htaccess file contains the following lines:
+Now make sure your .htaccess file contains the following lines:

     AuthType Basic
     AuthName "My Password Protected Site"